 Except for in the US where the assignment is ungraded, the assignment will be graded as achieving one these grades consisting of an A, A-, B, or no credit.
-This is a simplified grading system, designed for a quicker turn around by the professor to get your papers back to you.
+This is a simplified grading system, designed to assure that you do a minimum of B level work on these fundamental assignments.
 Consider this as a version of a "credit/no credit" assignment, in which there is a graduated expression of how well the "credit" has been achieved.

-0 Points- No credit 8.5 9.0 9.5 or 10 points Does not make a A reasonable A reasonably A clear and thorough meaningful attempt at description however thorough description description with few addressing the has factual errors; with few significant significant factual assignment; factual errors; errors; Needs more accurate Has multiple and necessary details; Provides some Provides accurate inaccuracies and/or accurate and and necessary needs supporting details; Ideas/examples are not well 'unpacked' or necessary details; details; Supporting ideas and contextualized; Ideas/examples could Ideas/examples are context are provided be more 'unpacked' 'unpacked' and well superficially but not Connections to the and properly contextualized; accurate or are not case study topic need contextualized; 'unpacked' or examined; to be made more Connections to the clearly (questions will Connections to the case study topic are Limited or no still remain about this, case study topic are clearly and connections to case but those questions clearly made but not thoughtfully made studies are made; can be identified in the as well thought out (questions will still paper); (questions will still remain about this, Paper is not poorly remain about this, but but those questions the word requirement. the paper); paper); the word requirement.
-B requirement. requirement. written or falls far short of the word requirement.
-Paper is acceptably written but not done well or does not meet the word requirement. those questions can be identified in the paper); Paper is well-written and meets the word requirement. can be identified in the paper); Paper is well-written and meets the word requirement.
+0 Points- No credit 8.5 9.0 9.5 or 10 points Does not make a A reasonable description A reasonably thorough A clear and thorough meaningful attempt at however has factual description with few description with few addressing the assignment; errors; significant factual errors; significant factual errors; Has multiple inaccuracies Needs more accurate Provides some accurate and/or needs supporting and necessary details; and necessary details; Provides accurate and details; necessary details; Ideas/examples are not Ideas/examples could be Supporting ideas and well 'unpacked' or more 'unpacked' and Ideas/examples are context are provided contextualized; properly contextualized; 'unpacked' and well superficially but not contextualized; accurate or are not Connections to the case Connections to the case 'unpacked' or examined; study topic need to be study topic are clearly Connections to the made more clearly made but not as well case study topic are Limited or no connections (questions will still thought out (questions clearly and thoughtfully to case studies are made; remain about this, but will still remain about made (questions will December of the second constitution those questions can be this, but those questions still remain about this, Paper is not poorly written or falls far short of the identified in the paper); can be identified in the but those questions can be identified in the Parasia aggertable paper); word requirement.
+Paper is acceptably written but not done Dan an is well white paper); well or does not meet Paper is well-written and meets the word Paper is well-written and meets the word the word requirement. requirement. requirement. requirement.
 In addition to the above, a 10-point paper is excellent, has a little something extra that sets it apart, and shows effort beyond the basic requirements.

-Country Module One: Delhi, India
+Country Module: Delhi, India